taming-the-state-in-react/taming-the-state-in-react/manuscript/react/local-state.md

 ## Stateful and Stateless Components

 Local state can only be used in React ES6 class components.
 The component becomes a **stateful component** when state is used.
-Otherwise it can be called **stateless component**.
+Otherwise it can be called **stateless component** even though it is a class component.

 On the other hand, **functional stateless components** have no state, because, like the name implies, they are only functions and thus are stateless.
 In a statless component state can only be passed as props from a parent component.
 In addition, callback functions could be passed to alter the state in the parent component.